yaskatat/yaskatat.github.io/_pages/about.md

 In the academic year 2025-26, I am visiting Harvard University, Department of Economics.

-My research interest is in development, labour, and environment economics.
+My research interest is in development, urban, labour, and environment economics.

 <br />